ssluo/ssluo.github.io/index.md

 ![alt text](https://github.com/ssluo/ssluo.github.io/blob/master/assets/images/dance.jpg?raw=true)

 Outside of school, I do competitve ballroom dance and compete at the gold-novice level.
-I co-captained the Northeastern University Ballroom Dance Club (NUBDC) during the 2016-2017 season.
+I co-captained the Northeastern University Ballroom Dance Club during the 2016-2017 season.
 I organized travel to and from competitions, taught newcomer dance workshops, and ensured that all club dancers had the support they needed to compete and have fun while doing so.

 Data analysis isn't just something I do at work - I love making projects out of regular things in my life.
-Check out some of [my posts](https://ssluo.github.io/tags/#project) for examples!
+Check out [my portfolio](https://ssluo.github.io/portfolio/) for examples!